Pre-existing diabetes and pregnancy

 Labor and Delivery

 Labor may start naturally or may be induced.
-Your provider may suggest a C-section if the baby is large.
+Your provider may suggest a C-section if your baby is large.
 Your provider will check your blood sugar levels during and after delivery.

 When to Call the Doctor

-If your pregnancy is unplanned, contact your health care provider right away.
+If your pregnancy is unplanned, contact your provider right away.

 - If you can't keep your blood sugar in the target range